Data Centers in Lakeland

 Market Access, Business & Tax Climate

-Regional Market Reach: From Lakeland, businesses can effectively serve over 8 million people within a 100-mile radius.
-Its location makes it an excellent hub for content delivery, application acceleration, and disaster recovery for the entire state.
+Regional Market Reach: From Lakeland, organizations can effectively serve a population of over 8 million people within a 100-mile radius.
+Its central position makes it a prime location for disaster recovery and business continuity for companies operating in coastal cities like Miami and Tampa.

 Natural Disaster Risk